-- First of all, scheduling a euthanasia is a bit different than from making a normal appointment.
-At most vet hospitals, special time slots are reserved for euthanasias.
+First of all, scheduling euthanasia is a bit different than making a normal appointment.
+At most vet hospitals, special time slots are reserved for euthanasia.
 These are usually the very first appointments of the day or the last in the evening.

-- You will be asked if you want to be there during the procedure.
+You will be asked if you want to be there during the procedure.
 If not, you can drop off your pet at any time during the day.
-The vet will euthanize the pet when he has a free moment or at the end of the day.
+The vet will euthanize the pet whenever it works best in the schedule.

 Choosing Disposal Options